SHORT REVIEW: wii u VERSION

 The Legend of Zelda: Breath of the Wild is a game of discovery, secrets and surprises.
 So in essence, fuck the internet right now.
 It’s like the games media’s running a competition as to who can spoil the game in the most.
 They might as well start every article with ”ave you seen this, mate!”.

 So indulge me as we enter none-spoiler valley, to peek at the most well received game of our time.
-Incidentally, I won’t insult you by explaining any story elements.
+Incidentally, I won’t insult you by explaining any of the light story elements.
 Newcomers only need know this; you are the hero Link in the land of Hyrule.

 Can you feel it?
 Yes, the public backlash is imminent.
 How many times have we seen this before?
 The critics adore a well-established game, only for the public to chuck it in the stocks.

 “C’mon lads, this games too popular!
 Guys!
 I found a real problem with the frame-rate!
 Get the tomatoes ready!
-I don’t agree with the masses, I am an individual!”
+I don’t agree with the masses, I am an individual!
+If I don’t like it, you best not either!”

 Soon the scores will come into question.
 Fuck, who cares about scores.
 They are at best a guideline, at worst a reason not to read something.
 Many opinions should be gathered when making the important decision to spend your hard-earned loot.
 There is only one question you need to answer for yourself.
 Is this game for me?
 Which is what i’ll try to help you with… right… cough…. about… NOW!